-Chemistry Honors with lab (2115)

-Prerequisite: Biology, Algebra I

-Co-requisite: Geometry or Algebra II & Teacher Recommendation
+Chemistry Honors with lab (2115) 6 Credits Prerequisite: Biology, Algebra I Full Year Co-requisite: Geometry or Algebra II & Teacher Recommendation Grades 10-12

 Students in this course will work on topics similar to CP, but with the added component of application.
 Honors-level chemistry expects students to analyze situations and apply the knowledge and skills that they have learned from the course.
-There will be a larger integration of mathematical concepts in solving of problems, and problems will be more open-ended.
+There will be a larger integration of mathematical concepts in solving problems, and problems will be more open-ended.
 Research, presentations, and discussions will also play a greater role in Honors versus CP expectations.

-AP Chemistry (2015)

-Prerequisite: Biology Honors/AP, Algebra II & Teacher Recommendation
+AP Chemistry (2015) 6 Credits Prerequisite: Biology Honors/AP, Algebra II & Teacher Recommendation or AP Potential Recommendation Full Year Grades 11-12